 5. Auto-generated tag pages have zero editorial content

-How to spot it: View source of a tag page.
-If everything is auto-generated and the article count is ≤2, it’s thin.
+How to spot it: view source of a tag page.
+If everything is boilerplate and the article count is <= 2, it is thin by definition.

-6. Tag URLs proliferate via case/format variations
+6. Tag URLs proliferate via case / format variations

 Shortest path to fix